 If the re-balancing of AA subscribers is required (for instance after the addition of new ISAs), there is a tools command to rebalance AA subscribers between ISAs within a group.
 Rebalance affects which AA subs divert to which ISAs based on capacity cost.
-Transit subs cannot be rebalanced independent of the parent (they move with the parent divert).
+Transit subs cannot be rebalanced independent of the parent (they move with the parent divert), and DSM subs cannot be load balanced as all subs on an ISA-AA are from the associated ISA-BB pair.
 The system attempts to move aa-subs from the most full ISA to the least full ISA based on the load balancing mode.
 If the load becomes balanced or an aa-sub move fails due to ISA resources or divert IOM service queuing resources, the load balancing terminates.

 Alternatively, load balancing can be manually accomplished by the AA subscriber being removed and re-added.
 This will trigger a load balancing decision based on capacity-cost.
-For all AA subscriber types, this can be accomplished by removing and re-applying the AA subscriber's appprofile.
+For ESM, SAP, and spoke-sdp subscriber types, this can be accomplished by removing and re-applying the AA subscriber's app-profile.
 In the case of ESM AA subscribers, shutting down and re-enabling either sub-sla-mgmt or the host(s) will have the same effect.
-Dynamic ESM AA subscribers will re-balance naturally over time as subscribers come and go from the network.
+Dynamic ESM AA subscribers will rebalance naturally over time as subscribers come and go from the network.
 For transit AA subscriber deployments, the parent divert SAPs are load-balanced based on AA capacity cost from the app-profile configured against the SAP/SDP.
 The parent capacity cost should be configured to represent the maximum expected cost when all transit subs are present.